2nd Light Mechanized Division

 The 2nd Light Mechanized Division (2e Division Légère Mécanique, 2e DLM) was a French Army division active during the Second World War.
 It was created in 1937.

 Second World War

 Battle Of France

 During the Battle of France in May 1940, the division contained the following units:

+Order of Battle (10 May 1940)

+The 2nd Light Mechanized Division (2e DLM) was one of the spearhead units executing the Dyle Plan in Belgium.
+Classified as an Active Series unit, it was noted as having a "full complement of modern equipment, well trained".

+The division's Headquarters (HQ location: FLEURUS (Bel.)) was commanded by Brigade-General BOUGRAIN.